bit-burger/points/docs/supabase.md

 5. Copy paste main.sql into it and click on run

 6. Make another new query, but copy functions.sql into it and click on run

+7. In the root of the cloned project, replace the SUPABASE_URL and SUPABASE_ANON_KEYS with your own credentials from the newly configured supabase project (settings > api > anon public/url)